CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-cli.md

 For Relational DB, cli can manage creation, deletion, failover, notification and listing of different resources.
 The `--help` option can be used to find out more on the options.
 The following examples show some of the basic functions.
 ### Relational Database Service
+For details of Relational Database Service, please see this [knowledge article](//Database/getting-started-with-mysql-rdbs/).
 **Listing all the available data centers for this service:**
 ```
 clc db list-datacenters